 Be cautious when transitioning properties that trigger layout changes (e.g., width, height) as they can affect performance.

-Leverage GPU acceleration for smoother transitions by animating properties like transform
+Leverage GPU acceleration for smoother transitions by animating properties like transform and opacity.

 Apply transitions to create animated dropdown menus for a more polished user experience.